Centre drill the outer boss and support using the tailstock centre ensuring that

 To make these, set your lathes top slide to an angle of no more than 1/2° and in

-a direction that increases the diameter towards the chuck holding the mandrel.
-Machine
+a direction that increases the diameter towards the chuck.
+Machine a parallel portion

 With a piece of 5/16” diameter steel in the chuck, support the end with the tailstock